-The property of the Trust will be valued for the purpose of determining prices at which units may be purchased or redeemed by the Manager as at 12 p.m. in relation to the Trust on every Dealing Day (the "Valuation Point") but may be valued more frequently if the Manager so decides.
+The property of the Trust will be valued for the purpose of determining prices at which Units may be purchased or redeemed by the Manager as at 12 noon on every Dealing Day (the "Valuation Point"), but may be valued more frequently if the Manager so decides.
 The Manager reserves the right to revalue the Trust at any time, at its discretion.
 This is only likely to take place in cases where there has been a substantial change, amounting to 2 per cent or more, in the value of the underlying assets of the Trust since the previous valuation.